 - Poor appetite

 - Difficulty making decisions

 - Not enjoying activities that you used to

 While it is important to tackle any underlying problems or issues in your life that may contribute to your depression, there is also a lot that can be achieved to help improve your mood, through nutrition and supplementation.
 You don’t necessarily need drastic dietary changes, just some minor adjustments and additional nutrients can have a very powerful affect on the way you feel.
 Research shows that good nutrition can have a positive and long lasting affect on seratonin levels, and therefore on depression, so it’s worth making the changes and the best way to start is by talking to an expert professional nutritionist.*

 *Disclaimer: The information and advice provided by The Nutritional Therapy Clinic is not intended as a substitute for medical advice.
 Any person suffering from conditions requiring medical attention, or who have symptoms that concern them, should consult a doctor.
 Testimonials on this site are examples of what we have done for other clients and of what some of our clients have said about us.
 However, we cannot guarantee the results in any case.
 Your results may vary and every situation is different.
 Please see our disclaimer section for further information.

 Click here to contact us or call on 0203 907 6848 for a no obligation chat with an expert nutritionist about how good nutrition can help with depression / low seratonin.
-We have client appointments available at our London clinic in Harley Street or at our clinic in Colchester, Essex.
+We have client appointments available at our London clinic in Harley Street or virtually for those outside of London and international.